outbounder/organic-archconsole/README.md

 * when command is still running you can see it on top of the browser window with a number
   * `ctrl+shift+1` - restarts that command with number `1`
   * `alt+shift+2` - terminates that command with number `2`

-## Experimental

-* scripting of custom commands and plugins in javascript

-See /bin/shellstart/*.js files for more info.

 ### git